The Basics of Ethereum (ETH) & How It Works

 Smart contracts on the Ethereum ecosystem are written in a programming language called “Solidity” which is quite similar to JavaScript which is commonly used for web applications.
 To make it easier for developers, Ethereum uses a software platform called the Ethereum Virtual Machine (EVM) that can be used for developers to create DApps on the network.

-Ether is the native cryptocurrency of the Ethereum blockchain that is used to create and run DApps, incentivize stakers, and as currency to pay for transaction fees.
+Ether is the native cryptocurrency of the Ethereum blockchain that is used to create and run DApps, incentivize stakes, and as currency to pay transaction fees.
 Ether is often used as a platform for other cryptocurrency ecosystems and is represented on exchanges with the ticker ETH.

 • Support DApps.
 Ether is used to create, operate, store data, and execute smart contracts.
 With the explosive development of Ethereum-based dApps, the demand for ETH has increased significantly which is why it currently holds the second-largest market cap of any cryptocurrency.